a case for art, and human artists

 i mean, there’s already tons of great generative music out there too (i personally found this one by grimes really sweet). soon the newsletters and movies and games that make me cry will be easily conjured in seconds. so what’s the value of artists? i think, two things:

-forgive me; a lot of this was so nebulous and pointless. it was really just me trying to pick apart this rising sense of discomfort and trying to make peace with it while acknowledging that there’s so much to look forwards to - a complete upheaval of how we think about art. i do think there’s a lot to be excited about. but i’m also scared. it’s a good thing - it means something big is changing.
+a lot of this exploration was really nebulous : it was really just me trying to pick apart this rising sense of discomfort and trying to make peace with it while acknowledging that there’s so much to look forwards to - a complete upheaval of how we think about art. i do think there’s a lot to be excited about. but i’m also scared. it’s a good thing - it means something big is changing.